failmap/server/documentation/hosting.md

 1. Run the following command to start installation:

-        wget -q -O- https://gitlab.com/failmap/server/raw/master/install.sh > /install.sh; /bin/bash /install.sh
+        wget -q -O- https://gitlab.com/websecmap/server/raw/master/install.sh > /install.sh; /bin/bash /install.sh

 1. Grab a Club-Mate (or 2) and wait until everything completes and you are greeted by a rainbow.

-1. You Failmap server is now ready, you can visit the frontend at it's public IP address or the domain name (if you have already configured a DNS record).
+1. You WebSecMap server is now ready, you can visit the frontend at it's public IP address or the domain name (if you have already configured a DNS record).

 1. HTTPS is enabled by default but with a **insecure** self-signed certificate.
 To properly configure automatic HTTPS using Letsencrypt please refer to [Configuring HTTPS](#Configuring HTTPS) or simply run the following command on the server:

-        failmap-server-setup-https
+        websecmap-server-setup-https

 1. For visiting the administrative backend (https://example.com/admin/) or monitoring (https://example.com/grafana), credentials are required.
 Run the following command or refer to the [Admin Access](#Admin Access) section below for advanced configuration using client certificates:

-        failmap-server-setup-admin
+        websecmap-server-setup-admin

 ## Upgrading

-Failmap server configuration is split into a _base configuration_ (maintained by Internet Cleanup Foundation at https://gitlab.com/failmap/server/) and a _server configuration_ (with customizations for a specific installation).
+WebSecMap server configuration is split into a _base configuration_ (maintained by Internet Cleanup Foundation at https://gitlab.com/websecmap/server/) and a _server configuration_ (with customizations for a specific installation).

 If new features or bugfixes are developed in the _base configuration_ the server can be updated on demand using the following procedure: